luanxiangming/performance/README.md

 MYSQL_HOST: the hostname of MySQL database.
 MYSQL_USERNAME: the username of MySQL.
 MYSQL_PASSWORD: the password of MySQL.
-MYSQL_DATABASE: the database used for performance test. "vls_perf" by default.
+MYSQL_DATABASE: the database used for performance test. "performance" by default.

 The remaining settings are subject to change at each test, and will be explained in the "How to kick off a test" part.